 I really really wanted to like this.
 It’s primarily made from organic sprouted whole grain brown rice and branded by the girls from Tone It Up.
 First of all, the powder doesn’t even blend.
 It just stays in a powdery, chalk-like consistency even when using a high-powered blender.
 I can’t imagine what it would be like if you just tried to shake it by hand.
 It also tasted quite dirt-like and is the color of sand.
 Unless you enjoy drinking liquified chalk, stay away.

 Sun Warrior (Vanilla) F

 It was chalky, gritty and had not even a hint of vanilla flavor.
 I tried adding strawberries, mango, vanilla extract, and then peanut butter as a last resort and I still couldn’t choke it down.
 What a waste of fresh fruit!
 It’s vegan, gluten free, soy free and dairy free but I don’t really care because it was disgusting.

 I tried the vanilla, chocolate AND strawberry.
 All gross.
 I don’t like that they add bee pollen either.
 On to the next one!

 Manitoba Harvest, Natural Factors, Biochem, Jarrow, Blue Bonnet, Reservage Grass-Fed and IsoPure.
-They’ve all got great ingredient lists, now I just need to get some samples!
 This is an ongoing list and I’d love to hear from you if you’ve found a protein powder that you love!